YAmikep/vagrant-meteor/README.md

 The Vagrantfile also:
 - Provisions the VM by installing Meteor.
 - Enables port forwarding on the VM for the default meteor port.
+- Adds hostname of the VM (meteor.dev) to /etc/hosts

 **Note: On Windows, the shell that runs `vagrant up` and `vagrant ssh` must be run as administrator.**